Quickstart Tutorial

 To calculate B, we need evolutionary information about the species of the population in a parameters file.

-Bvalcalc --generate_params drosophila
+Bvalcalc --generate_params dromel_cds

 Calculating a B value